Ben Gurion Airport — What to Expect

 After passport control: baggage claim, then customs (green channel for nothing to declare; red if you're carrying significant amounts of cash over 50,000 NIS (approximately $13,000 USD) or commercial goods).
 The arrivals hall is immediately beyond — this is where your transport options begin.

-Israel Railways runs a direct line from Ben Gurion to Jerusalem Yitzhak Navon (the central underground station).
-Cost: approximately 30 NIS per person.
-Journey: 22 minutes.
-The train is clean, comfortable, and runs frequently — but Yitzhak Navon station is not your hotel.
-From Navon you need a taxi (30–50 NIS) or light rail to reach Geulah, Romema, or the city center, adding time and a vehicle change with luggage.
+Israel Railways runs a direct line from Ben Gurion (Terminal 3) to Jerusalem Yitzhak Navon, the central underground station.
+Cost: about 21 NIS per person (a little less with a Rav-Kav card); journey about 26 minutes.
+The train is clean, fast, and frequent — but Yitzhak Navon is not your hotel.
+From Navon you take the light rail or a taxi (budget 40–80 NIS) to Geulah, Romema, or the city center, which means a vehicle change with luggage.

 Driving in Jerusalem is genuinely difficult — narrow streets, aggressive local drivers, limited parking, and the impossibility of driving on Shabbos.
 Unless you're spending most of your trip outside Jerusalem (Dead Sea, Tzfat, Galil), skip the rental car.
 For day trips, private tour drivers or organized transport are far more practical.